Josh Chapman: College career

-Chapman attended and played college football at the University of Alabama from 2007–2011 under head coach Nick Saban.
+Chapman attended and played college football at the University of Alabama from 2007 to 2011 under head coach Nick Saban.
 He played in three games in the 2007 season before earning a medical redshirt.
 He was part of the 2009 Alabama team that won the National Championship over the Texas Longhorns and the 2011 Alabama team that won the National Championship over the LSU Tigers.